-Entries are to be checked Wednesday afternoon with the Superintendent - exhibitor is responsible for ensuring animals are entered in correct classes.
-Age of animal is based on show day.
-All animals shown in group classes must have been entered and shown as individuals.
-No cross entering between divisions, except Fitting and Showmanship and costume class.
-Enter your Doe in the breed she most closely represents.
+- Entries are to be checked Wednesday afternoon with the Superintendent exhibitor is responsible for ensuring animals are entered in correct classes. - Age of animal is based on show day.
+All animals shown in group classes must have been entered and shown as individuals. - No cross entering between divisions, except Fitting and Showmanship and costume class. - Enter your Doe in the breed she most closely represents.
 If she obviously has characteristics of two breeds, you may enter her in the cross-breeds class.
-Animals will be shown by breed.
-Horned animals in breeding classes must have the horn tips covered as a safety precaution.
-Horn guards must be pre-approved by the superintendent prior to fair.
-No horned dairy goat animals are allowed.
-No pre-show milk-out.

-NO muzzles may be used at any time.
-Exhibitor is responsible for ensuring they are knowledgeable of the latest information and should seek out Superintendent if unable to attend meeting.
+Animals will be shown by breed. - Horned animals in breeding classes must have the horn tips covered as a safety precaution. - Horn guards must be pre-approved by the superintendent prior to fair. - No horned dairy goat animals are allowed.
+No pre-show milk-out. - NO muzzles may be used at any time. - Exhibitor is responsible for ensuring they are knowledgeable of the latest information and should seek out Superintendent if unable to attend meeting. - Do not enter Championship classes [ribbon only, no premium].